caioarantes/ravi-qgis-plugin/README.md

 [https://caioarantes.github.io/ravi-qgis-plugin/](https://caioarantes.github.io/ravi-qgis-plugin/)

 ## Reporting Issues
-If you encounter any issues or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/caioarantes/ravi-qgis-plugin/issues) section or contact me directly.
+If you encounter any issues or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/caioarantes/ravi-qgis-plugin/issues) section or contact me directly [caiosimplicioarantes@gmail.com](mailto:caiosimplicioarantes@gmail.com).

 ## License
 RAVI is licensed under the GNU General Public License v2.0 or later.
 Refer to the [LICENSE](https://github.com/caioarantes/ravi-qgis-plugin/blob/main/LICENSE) file for details.